 Conclusion:

-Outside of Assam and Nepal, the Jaldapara National Park acts as a gene pool reserve for the great one-horned rhino.
+Outside of Assam and Nepal, the Jaldapara National Park is a gene pool reserve for the great one-horned rhino.
 Jaldapara is situated at a 61 m altitude.
 It is located close to the Eastern Himalayan foothills on the banks of the Torsa River in Alipurduar District, northern West Bengal.
 The refuge is home to a variety of beautiful plants and animals.